Tere-Parra/Molecular-Docking-pipeline-Deleting-toxic-compounds.-/README.md

 ```
 Finally, to prepare the enzymes, polar hydrogens were added to the proteins, the non-polar were merged and the charges were assigned as the Vina tutorial says.

+## Step 3.
+Docking preparation

+The active site of the Pseudomonas enzyme is in a contact site of a homodimer of the enzyme.
+Where the cofactor riboflavin 5′-phosphate or FMN is responsible for positioning the substrate for oxidation.
+So, the docking box was placed where the FMN molecule was located.

+Here, we decided to use a square box with 20 points in all the directions and spacing of one angstrom.
+Finally, the docking was run using the software Autodock Vina.